zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-samples-overview.md

 For help other than documentation and samples, send an email to the Ibiza team on [Stackoverflow@MS](https://stackoverflow.microsoft.com/questions/tagged?tagnames=ibiza).
 For a list of topics and stackoverflow tags, see [portalfx-extensions-stackoverflow.md](portalfx-extensions-stackoverflow.md).

 <!-- TODO: Determine whether there should be a list of samples and whether they are V1 or V2.
-The alternative is to let the list default to the contents of the SamplesExtension.sln project. -->
+The alternative is to let the list default to the contents of the SamplesExtension.sln project, and the reverse cross-reference that is created by documents like portalfx-blades-appblades.md. -->

 <a name="v1-versus-v2"></a>
 ## V1 versus V2